Hiimus/arca_bookstore/README.md

 By clicking on the second option; Policies, the Return and Refund Policy page opens.

-- A return and refund policy email addresses where neccesary and a link to the contact page at the bottom.
+- A return and refund policy email addresses where necessary and a link to the contact page at the bottom.

 ### Contact Page

 The third Help option is the Contact page.

-- Icons that helps to explain the contact method of email, phone and address.
+- Icons that help to explain the contact method of email, phone and address.

 - Contact Image